Measurement of the small-scale 3D Lyman-$\alpha$ forest power spectrum: Application to SDSS quasar spectra

 Nevertheless, our analysis reveals that for both $z=2.2$ and 2.4, a clear detection is found across a range of $\theta$ and $k_{\parallel}$ values.
 To confirm this detection, we perform a null test, which we refer to as the shuffling test.
 In this test, we permute the angular separations assigned to each line-of-sight pair.
 Consequently, the shuffled \px~is the result of correlations between lines-of-sight that are effectively separated by large angular distances over the sky.
 The resulting shuffled \px~values are depicted as solid lines in Fig.~\ref{fig:P_cross_eBOSS}: notably, their average hovers around zero, and it is evident that the distribution of unshuffled \px~points differs from that of the shuffled \px.
 Moreover, we checked that the measured dispersion of the shuffled \px~points is compatible with our corresponding calculated statistical error bars.

 Finally, we infer a \p3 from the statistical combination of the \px~measurements at $z=2.2$ and 2.4.
 This is done to improve the statistical significance of the measurement.
 The resulting \p3, shown in Fig.~\ref{fig:P3D_eBOSS_average_2.2_2.4}, therefore corresponds to a measurement at $z\simeq 2.3$.
 Error bars in Fig.~\ref{fig:P3D_eBOSS_average_2.2_2.4} represent statistical uncertainties, derived as outlined in Section~\ref{sec:p3d}.
+In addition, given our method of \p3~estimation, there are important correlations when considering measurement points with identical $k_{\parallel}$ and nearby $k_{\perp}$ values.
+According to our calculated covariance matrix, the average correlation for pairs of measurements at neighboring $k_{ \perp}$ values in Fig.~\ref{fig:P3D_eBOSS_average_2.2_2.4} is 37~\%.
 Following the prescription introduced in Section~\ref{sec:p3d}, we compute \p3~for $k_{\parallel}<k_{\parallel,{\rm max}}$, where we find $k_{\parallel,{\rm max}}=0.009$~s/km.
 This is in line with the observation that, as it can be seen in Fig.~\ref{fig:P_cross_eBOSS}, our measurements of $P_{\times}(\theta>0)$ are statistically compatible with zero for $k_{\parallel} > k_{\parallel,{\rm max}}$.

 For an illustrative purpose only, we also represent the \p3~model curves from Eqn.~\ref{eq:P3D_analytic}, with parameters matching those of~\cite{Arinyo-i-Prats:2015vqa} (Tables 2 and 3, Fiducial simulation) at $z=2.4$, with the exception of the $\beta$ parameter, which we set to 1.735.
 The reasonably close alignment between these curves and the data points shows that our measurement provides physically sound results.